smart-data-models/dataModel.Transportation/TransportStation/doc/spec_JA.md

         model: https://schema.org/openingHoursSpecification
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
         anyOf: *transportstation_-_properties_-_owner_-_items_-_anyof
-        description: 'Property.
-Unique identifier of the entity'
+        description: Property.
+Unique identifier of the entity
       type: array
       x-ngsi:
         type: Property
     parentStation:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
       description: 'Link to the GTFS standard repository describing the different link between Station and Platform [Parent STATION].
 Case ''1'' location_type = 0 (Stop / platform ), the parent_station field contains the ID of a station.
 Case ''2'' location_type = 1  (Station), this field must be empty.
 Case ''3'' location_type = 2 (Input / output) or location_type = 3 (generic intersection), the parent_station field contains the ID of a station location_type = 1.
 Case ''4'' location_type = 4 (boarding area), the parent_station field contains the ID of a platform.'
       x-ngsi:
         type: Relationship
     platformCode:
-      description: 'Platform identifier for a platform type stop `location_type` = 0 when the stop is in a station.'
+      description: Platform identifier for a platform type stop `location_type` = 0 when the stop is in a station.
       type: number
       x-ngsi:
         type: Property
     refPointOfInterest:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'A reference to a point of interest associated to this observation.'
+      description: A reference to a point of interest associated to this observation.
       x-ngsi:
         type: Relationship
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri